Physical Layer Deception as a Stackelberg Game: Strategy Regimes, Equilibrium, and Robust Design: Introduction

+We introduced the \ac{pld} framework in \cite{han2023non} and extended it to nonorthogonal multiplexing \cite{chen2025physical} and \ac{ofdm} \cite{chen2025physicalOFDM}.
+In all three designs, the transmitter encrypts a fraction of its messages so that an eavesdropper who fails to decode the key obtains falsified---but plausible---information.
+These studies optimized only the transmitter's strategy, treating the receiver as a fixed decoder.
+In \cite{han2025semantic}, we adopted semantic distortion as the metric and identified three receiver decryption strategies (Perception, Dropping, and Exclusion), but the transmitter's joint optimization of resource allocation and ciphering rate under adaptive receivers remained open.

-In this work, we optimize \revise{\emph{Alice}'s}{the transmitter's} resource allocation scheme and encryptor’s activation rate based on the decryption strategies of \revise{\emph{Eve}}{the eavesdropper} and \revise{\emph{Bob}}{the intended receiver}.
-The goal is to ensure secure and reliable communication for the legitimate user while maximizing the semantic distortion experienced by the eavesdropper.
-Our contributions are summarized as follows:
+In this work, we optimize the transmitter’s resource allocation and ciphering rate by accounting for the decryption strategies of both the eavesdropper and the legitimate receiver.
+Our contributions are as follows: